bcit-ci/CodeIgniter/user_guide_src/source/libraries/input.rst

 			$this->input->cookie('some_cookie');
 			$this->input->cookie('some_cookie, TRUE); // with XSS filter

-		To return an array of multiple cookie parameters, pass all the required keys as an array.
+		To return an array of multiple cookie values, pass all the required keys as an array.
 		::
 			$this->input->cookie(array('some_cookie', 'some_cookie2'));